OvidijusParsiunas/deep-chat/README.md

 - Speech To Text for message input
 - Text To Speech to hear message responses
 - Support for MarkDown to help structure text and render code
-- Introduction panel and dynamic modals to describe functionality for your users
+- Introduction panel and dynamic modals to help describe functionality for your users
 - Connect to popular AI APIs such as OpenAI, HuggingFace, Azure directly from the browser
 - Support for all major ui frameworks/libraries
 - Everything is customizable!